 As Florida’s capital city, Tallahassee hosts dozens of seasonal, cultural, and art festivals throughout the year.
 The midtown area is the perfect setting to enjoy local cuisine favorites, historic and modern buildings, and beautiful landscaping.
 Canopy-covered roads and well-maintained parks are just a short drive in any direction.
 Tallahassee parks are the ideal place for your children to let off some afternoon energy.
 Whether it’s a playground or a hiking trail you’re looking for, Tallahassee has you covered.
 And if you’re ready to feel the sand between your toes, you’re also just a short drive to several nearby beaches which you can enjoy almost year-round due to Florida’s wonderfully warm weather.

 Keeping your kids involved in sports, art classes, music lessons, or clubs are all vital to their development and easily accessible in the city.
 Tallahassee is also known for having one of the highest concentrations of top-ranked public schools in Florida.
 This will help set your kids up for their future no matter what they want to do.
-And if college is in their plans, they’ve got two universities and a community college, which was just ranked number 1 in the nation for Associate Degrees, to choose between.
+And if college is in their plans, they’ve got two universities.
+There is also a community college, which was just ranked number 1 in the nation for Associate Degrees.

 All of these amenities packed into one city may sound too good to be true, but the residents of Tallahassee would disagree.
-You’ll also find that the cost of living is lower, for 2 adults and a child with only one adult working, you’ll need an average of $57,000 a year for life in Florida’s capital city.
+You’ll also find that the cost of living is lower, coming in below the national average, at 93.8, with a median home price of $220,100.

-If you’re ready to make the move and see for yourself why Tallahassee is one of the best cities to raise a family, find more resources here: https://choosetallahassee.com/live/
+If you’re ready to make the move and see for yourself why Tallahassee is one of the best cities to raise a family, download the Tallahassee Relocation Guide here.